 Also, don’t forgo the possibility of a companion pass.

-If you have 50,000 points on Southwest, for example, after earning points on the Southwest Rapid Rewards Premier Credit Card, do a simple side gig and get the Southwest Rapid Rewards Premier Business Credit Card, which often has a sign-up bonus of up to 60,000 points after meeting minimum spend requirements.
+If you have 50,000 points on Southwest, for example, after earning points on the Southwest Rapid Rewards Premier Credit Card, do a simple side gig and get the Southwest Rapid Rewards Premier Business Credit Card, which often has a sign-up bonus of up to 60,000 points after spending $3,000 on purchases in the first 3 months.
 With points earned on both cards, you can work towards the 110,000 points for a Southwest Companion Pass that will let you bring someone with you for free on all of your flights for the rest of this calendar year and next year.

 4. A major purchase you can’t immediately afford.